dennyzhang/architect.dennyzhang.com/design-feature/mysql-master-ha/README.md

-# Explain: What Problems Of MySQL Master HA Are?     :BLOG:Medium:
+# Explain: What Problems Of MySQL Master HA Are?     :Feature:

 ---